juancadile/PyETR-myfork/docs/getting_started/case_example.md

 # Case Example

 All of the examples from the book "Reason and Inquiry" are available as part of the PyETR package.
+Below is shown an example detailing how to extract one of these from the package.
+This lets you get started with views without having to construct any yourself.
+If you would like to find another example, please see the case index.
+If would like to learn how to construct them yourself, please see here.

 Let's start off by inspecting one of the examples:

 ```py
 from pyetr.cases import e17